rjedinger/rjedinger/README.md

-- 👋 Hi, I’m a team coach and software developer with many years of experience
+👋 Hi, I’m a team coach and software developer with many years of experience.
-- 🙏 Thanks for stopping by
+🙏 Thanks for stopping by 😊!
-- 📫 Feel free to reach out to me

 <!---
 rjedinger/rjedinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.